slowkow/slowkow.com/content/notes/variantinfo-tabulator.md

 We can use the <a target="_blank" href="https://myvariant.info">MyVariant.info</a> API and <a target="_blank" href="http://tabulator.info">Tabulator</a> to create a web page for making tidy tables with genomic variants.
-See how it works below, download the code, and try it yourself.

 <!--more-->